 Stray cats may also exhibit this behavior if they’ve consistently experienced food scarcity.

-How Do I Get My Cat to Stop Eating So Fast?
+The 7 Ways to Get a Cat to Stop Eating So Fast

 Once you identify the root cause of your cat’s behavior, it’s easier to address it.
 Here are some things you can do to help your cat eat at a healthier pace.